CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: TOPO-DataGen workflow

 \section{TOPO-DataGen workflow}

-In this section, we describe the TOPO-DataGen toolkit for automatic synthetic data generation with diverse modalities as shown in Figure~\ref{Figures:main} (left).
-Please refer to our supplementary materials for technical details.
+In this section, we describe the TOPO-DataGen toolkit for synthetic data generation as shown in Figure~\ref{Figures:main} (left).

 \textbf{Geodata preprocessing.} In the first step, a high-fidelity 3D textured model is generated over the area of interest based on available geographic data, $e.g.,$ classified LiDAR point cloud, orthophoto, or digital terrain model.
 We preprocess the off-the-shelf geodata such that it is compatible with the open-source geospatial rendering engine CesiumJS~\cite{Cesium3D}, which is at the core of our data generation workflow.
 For example, one common practice is to convert the coordinate reference system into the global WGS84 from the local one.
+We argue that nowadays, the high-quality open geodata from national agencies is more and more common~\cite{coetzee2020open} such as the swisstopo~\cite{swissimage10cm, swisssurface3D, swisssurface3Draster}, making it easier to access the 3D models for locations of interest and employ our method on a large scale.
+Moreover, the open geodata mostly comes from airborne devices such as satellites.
+Its accuracy and the top-down view are generally sufficient for aerial localization tasks as opposed to street-level localization.

+\textbf{Synthetic data generation.} The generated 3D textured model in the WGS84 reference system is the input to CesiumJS engine for synthetic data generation.
+Given the virtual camera viewpoint, our proposed TOPO-DataGen provides a series of designer modalities related to visual localization, which include: RGB image, scene coordinates in the WGS84 reference system ($i.e.,$ earth-centered-earth-fixed coordinates), depth, surface normal, and semantics.
+Specifically, through ray tracing~\cite{akenine2019real}, our workflow produces synthetic RGB images and the geo-referenced scene coordinates as raw output.
+Subsequently, we retrieve the semantic maps by matching each pixel to its closet point in the categorized geodata, $i.e.$, the classified LiDAR point cloud.
+The PyTorch~\cite{paszke2019pytorch} framework is used to accelerate the matrix computation.
+Lastly, based on the scene coordinate labels, we generate the other 3D modalities, $i.e.$, depth and surface normal.
+Following~\cite{zamir2018taskonomy}, we provide the z-buffer depth, and the surface normal is computed using Open3D~\cite{zhou2018open3d}.